 As much as I love cooking for Ben and myself, I have a small collection of “single lady” recipes I miss.
 All are quick and easy, most are healthy, and nearly every one of them involves eggs and/or toast.
-This creamy Roasted Asparagus Egg Toast was one of my greatest hits, and I still make it for myself regularly, particularly during the spring when asparagus is at its prime.
+This creamy Scrambled Egg Toast with Roasted Asparagus was one of my greatest hits, and I still make it for myself regularly, particularly during the spring when asparagus is at its prime.

 This Asparagus Egg Toast looks simple, but do not be deceived.
-The combined effect of the toasty bread with the creamy scrambled eggs and lightly crispy asparagus is far greater than any single part.
+The combined effect of the toasty bread with the creamy scrambled eggs and lightly crispy Roasted Asparagus (or Air Fryer Asparagus) is far greater than any single part.

 In the meantime, I’ll be eating this Asparagus Egg Toast for lunch and any dinner when Ben is working late.

 Because this recipe has so few ingredients, the quality of each is especially important.
 Let’s start at the bottom and work our way to the top.

 Priority#1: the bread.
 For this recipe, you need a bread with fantastic flavor and a texture that is a) firm enough to stand up to all the creamy, roasty goodness we are about to pile on top, but b) won’t turn into a hockey puck when it’s toasted.

 Now that we have our dream bread, let’s scramble our dream eggs.
 The key to making scrambled eggs that are creamy and extra fluffy is to go low and slow.
 And I mean sloooooooooooooooow.

 Turn your heat way, way down, and don’t touch it.
 In total, the eggs will take 10 minutes to scramble, which is just the amount of time you need to finish roasting the asparagus and make your toast.
 Don’t rush it.
 Perfect scrambled eggs will be your reward.